ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

         regarding these directives.

     * **Multi-stage builds**, this mostly solves the problem of keeping the image sizes down.
-It is a good-to-know, and a cool "trick" to show-off Docker mastery.
+It's good-to-know, and a cool "trick" to show-off Docker mastery.
 My go-to reference is always the [official docs](https://docs.docker.com/develop/develop-images/multistage-build/).

     * **Docker Compose**.
 How about running multiple containers at once?